-- Provisions for liabilities are based on the management's judgments and represent the best estimate of the expenditures required to settle a liability of an uncertain timing or amount resulting from an obligation. - The Bank continuously monitors the loan portfolio and performs an assessment of receivables from loan transactions on a specific or portfolio basis in order to identify client defaults and the related settlement of the client's liabilities to the Bank.
-Subsequently, the Bank quantifies (on a quarterly basis) the impact of default on recognised financial assets, while taking into account estimated income from received collateral.
-Given the current economic conditions, the final estimates may differ from the provisions recognised as at 31 December 2019.
-The Bank does not expect to realise benefits from tax non-deductible provisions in the future.
-Therefore, the Bank does not recognise a deferred income tax asset arising from tax non-deductible provisions.
+- Provisions for liabilities are based on the management's judgments and represent the best estimate of the expenditures required to settle a liability of an uncertain timing or amount resulting from an obligation. - For leases designated in IFRS 16, the Bank assesses the term of such contracts, including contracts with an indefinite term and contracts with an option to extend the term of a contract, the determination of interest rates to be applied for the discounting of future cash flows and the determination of depreciation/amortisation rates. - When determining fair values of financial instruments for which a market price is not available, the Bank follows the procedure described in Note 2.6.7. - The Bank continuously monitors the loan portfolio and performs an assessment of receivables from loan transactions on a specific or portfolio basis in order to identify client defaults and the related settlement of the client's liabilities to the Bank.
+Subsequently, the Bank quantifies (on a quarterly basis) the impact of default on recognised financial assets.